-1 Tongham Road, Farnh nam Overtein ability Obj. of 0- 1.
-Oceanie de la constante de Sustainability Objective Score Commentary 1.
-Homes + Small site in rural hamlet would not generate a net increase in homes.
+1 Tongham Road, Farnham Sustainability Objective Score Commentary 1.
+Homes 0 Small site in rural hamlet may not generate a net increase in homes.
 2. Landscape /open space - Currently private house and garden in an isolated hamlet.
 The small scale site is in the AONB candidate area.
+Development would harm the rural character of the area (part of an AONB Candidate Area) and cause damage to trees.
 3. Employment/centres 0 No predicted impact.
-4. Transport/Air Quality - Located in the small hamlet but few amenities remain besides a pub and restaurant.
+4. Transport/Air Quality 0 Located in the small hamlet but few amenities remain besides a pub and restaurant.
 Poorly located relative to town and neighbourhood centres but within 10 m minute of a bus stop.
+A small-scale development would have negligible impact on traffic or air quality.
 5. Amenities 0 Negligible impact 6.
 Biodiversity 0 The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
 There are no other biodiversity designations that affect the site.
-7. Character - The site does not relate well to one of the town's recognizable neighbourhood.
-8. Water Resources - New housing will increase demand for water and reduce natural drainage.
+7. Character - Development would open up this site and extend and consolidate residential development which would harm the rural character of the area (part of an AONB Candidate Area) and cause damage to trees.
+8. Water Resources 0 New housing will increase demand for water and reduce natural drainage.
 However any impact would be minimal.
 9. Flooding 0 The site is Flood Zone 1, low risk of flooding.
 Redevelopment of the site could include features to reduce the risk of flooding.
-10. Energy efficiency - Residential development will increase traffic, contributing to carbon consumption.
-New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
-11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
-Development of a greenfield site will reduce natural drainage and flood risk may become more severe as the climate changes.
-Tree planting could help to retain air quality, reduce the risk and severity of flooding and have a local cooling effect.
+10. Energy efficiency 0 New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
+11. Climate change 0 New homes will contribute to carbon consumption in the buildings and transport.
+However this is a very small scale site.
 12. Heritage 0 The site is not within a Conservation Area and does not affect a Listed Building or Building of Local Merit.